qamine-test/nci-adult-match-treatment-arm-api/README.md

 ## Scripts
-To run the scripts from their source directory, make sure that the path to the TreatmentArmAPI root directory is included in the PYTHONPATH environment variable.
-Otherwise, they can be run from the root directory as shown below.
+To run the scripts from their source directory, make sure that the path to the TreatmentArmAPI root directory is included in the PYTHONPATH environment variable (see section on environment variables above).

 The scripts require the following: